1Password/scim-examples/docker/README.md

 This should seamlessly upgrade your SCIM Bridge to the latest version.
 The process takes about 2-3 minutes for the Bridge to come back online.

+#### October 2020 Update

-NOTE: If you’re upgrading from a previous version of the repository, ensure that you’ve reconfigured your environment variables within `scim.env` before upgrading.
+As of October 2020, if you’re upgrading from a previous version of the repository, ensure that you’ve reconfigured your environment variables within `scim.env` before upgrading.

 ### Advanced `scim.env` file options